Is God Different in the Old and the New Testament?

 In other words, they asked: “What is the whole point of the Torah?
 What is the one thing that we can look to that encompasses everything?”

+It is the very thing intended to draw us closer to God.
+When we brush over the Old Testament, we ignore the very thing Jesus said pulls us towards God.
 When we see the Lord’s proactive desire to be close to His people as expressed through His word, it is hard not to be drawn to Him.
-This was the God that David knew, as he wrote Psalm 119:

-David doesn’t stop there – praying to see more wonderful things from God’s Torah – but professed his ongoing love and devotion to God’s instructions for him:
+David, man after God’s own heart, was praying to see more wonderful things from God’s Torah.
+He professed his ongoing love and devotion to God’s instructions for him:

 “O how I love Your law!
 It is my meditation all the day.
-Your commandments make me wiser than my enemies, For they are ever mine.
-I have more insight than all my teachers, For Your testimonies are my meditation.
-I understand more than the aged, Because I have observed Your precepts.
-I have restrained my feet from every evil way, That I may keep Your word.
+Your commandments make me wiser than my enemies, For they are ever mine, I have more insight than all my teachers… Because I have observed Your precepts.
+I have restrained my feet from every evil way; That I may keep Your word.
 I have not turned aside from Your ordinances, For You Yourself have taught me.”
 Psalm 119:97-102